tiffany-brand/wonder-workout-tracker/README.md

 * [Questions](#questions)

 ## Description
 Track workouts to keep your body wonderful!
 A workout tracking app using Node.js, Express, MongoDB, and Mongoose.
-This application allows a user to create new workouts or continue with the last workout.
-They can then add cardio or resistance exercises to each workout.
+When a user begins the application, they view a page with the stats of the last workout including the workout date, total duration, number of exercises performed, and total distance, weight, sets, and reps.
+The user can then create a new workout, or continue with the last workout.
+They can then add cardio or resistance exercises to the last workout or a new workout.
 The dashboard displays statistics about the workouts.

 ### User Story